Frc-dev/FrcBot/README.md

 - [x] Allow banning multiple mods at once (no need to send the command repeatedly)
 - [x] Host the bot on a server so it's available 24/7
 - [x] Fix users not receiving correct format list of mods after setting them wrong
-- [ ] Add command to provide feedback to me directly
+- [x] Add command to provide feedback to me directly
-- [ ] Rewrite beatmap lookup so it works with osu direct
-- [ ] Handle really old map recommendations returning non-usable download links
-- [ ] Handle some beatmaps returning -1 for its beatmapset id
-- [ ] Allow setting to set specific user you want the recommendations to pull from
-- [ ] Allow setting to set custom pp baseline
-- [ ] Add option to !r with a specific mod
-- [ ] Find a way to keep the database updated as new maps are ranked

 ---